singularityhub/sregistry/docs/_docs/plugins/saml/README.md

 To enable SAML authentication you must:

   * Add `saml_auth` to the `PLUGINS_ENABLED` list in `shub/settings/config.py`
-  * Add some configuration detials to `shub/settings/config.py`
+  * Add some configuration details to `shub/settings/config.py`
   * Configure the details of your SAML provider in in `shub/settings/secrets.py` per instructions provided [here](http://python-social-auth.readthedocs.io/en/latest/backends/saml.html).
   * Build the docker image with the build argument ENABLE_SAML set to true:
     ```bash